Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

 - 3 or 4 kiwi fruits

-- Slice the strawberries into halves (if they are very large slice into quarters).
+- Slice the strawberries into halves (if they are very large, slice them into quarters).

-- Peel the kiwifruit and slice into thin rounds about 1/8 inch thick.
+- Peel the kiwifruit and slice it into thin rounds about 1/8 inch thick.

 - Add the blueberries.

 - Add green grapes to taste.

 - If you wish to add some greens to your salad to kick it up a notch, be sure to bring them separately and add them to the salad just before serving.
 This prevents wilting!